IBM/aspera-cli/docs/README.erb.md

 #### Content Protection (Encryption at Rest)

 To enable content protection (CSEAR), set parameter `ear_enabled` to `true` in the package creation payload.
-Refer to the Faspex package creation API for full details.
+See the Faspex package creation API for full details.

 The following error is returned by Faspex, if CSEAR was not specified in the package creation and if it is configured as mandatory on the server: